luk036/ellipsoid-method/ell-review.md

 where $h_{ij}(x, \gamma)$ is the weight function of edge $(i,j)$.

-Assume that the network is large but the number of parameters is small.
-Given $x$ and $\gamma$, the problem has a feasible solution if and only if $G$ contains no negative cycle.
+It is assumed that the network is of a considerable size, but that the number of parameters is relatively limited.
+The problem has a feasible solution if and only if $G$ contains no negative cycles.
 Let $\mathcal{C}$ be a set of all cycles of $G$.
-We can formulate the problem as:
+The problem can be formulated as follows:

 $$
 \begin{array}{ll}